Apr 17, 2012

 If you spend any time on this site, you know I’m pretty big on engaging others into solving problems.
 That’s because, in my experience, teams are smarter than individuals.But there’s also value in thinking about how you compose your teams.
 Experts are helpful in some settings, such as when you’ve already made some progress in your analysis and you're ready to converge onto a subset of options, when you've already identified how to move forward and need someone who is really good at that, or when you're testing hypotheses (experts can be better than novices at seeking falsification).

 However, experts might not be so helpful at the beginning of your analysis.
 That’s because they’re not ‘dumb’ enough for genuinely creative thinking.

 In some settings, discard experts

-Now, I’m not arguing against using experts; I’m arguing that you should know when to use their help.
-They are just another tool in your tool box, just make sure that you use them for the right task.
+Now, I’m not arguing against using experts; I’m arguing that you should know when you can best use them.
+Enlisting them is another tool in your toolbox, just ensure that you use it for fitting tasks.

 Chevallier, A. (2016).
 Strategic Thinking in Complex Problem Solving.
 Oxford, UK, Oxford University Press.